TheRealAnonymous008/quartz/content/details/mathematics/graph theory/Trails, Walks, Paths and Cycles.md

 ### Directed
 * **Ghouila-Houri Criterion** Let $D$ be a strongly connected digraph with $n$ vertices.
 If $\text{outdeg}(v)\ge \frac{n}{2}$ and $\text{indeg}(2)\ge \frac{n}{2}$ for each vertex then $D$ is Hamiltonian

+# Shortest Paths
+* Let $G$ be a weighted graph.
+The **shortest path** is the path between two vertices $u$ and $v$ that has a minimum weight.

+  In an unweighted graph, this reduces to the path with the minimum number of vertices.

 # Links
 * [[Graph Connectivity]]
 * [[Families of Graphs]]